kkuppens/GettingCleaningData/README.md

 The gsub() function used to cleanup some of the header information.
 The grep() function used to filter the data to the requested mean and std variables.
 The aggregate() function used in combination with mean() and the dot notation (apply to all features) for calculating the requested averages.
 5. All features related to mean and standard deviation haven been selected.
+Concrete all features with mean(), std() and meanFreq() have been selected.
-As a results features like meanFreq have been also selected.
+Other features like angle(), mad(), max(),... have been disregarded.
+See also features_info.txt.
 6. For the second data set decided to first aggregate by subject and then by activity.
 In case it's prefered to aggregate first by activity and then by subject it's sufficient to change the order of activity and subject in the aggregate function like this aggregate(. ~ activity + subject,requested.data, mean)